VSA International Art Program for Children with Disabilities

 A Jean Kennedy Smith Arts and Disability Program

 VSA proudly presents a unique opportunity for student-artists with disabilities from around the world to display their artwork side-by-side in an online exhibition.
-A selection of artwork from the online entries will be chosen for a live exhibition at the United States Department of Education in Washington D.C.!
+A selection of artwork from the online entries will be chosen for a live exhibition in Washington D.C.!

 2014 Yo Soy...Je Suis...I Am...My Neighborhood